JasonEl1/take-a-break/README.md

 work set -> set work mode to 'set' work unset -> set work mode to 'unset' work next -> get  time remaining until next reminder work update -> set next reminder to 30 minutes from now.
-Only works if work mode is 'set'
+Only works if work mode is 'set'.
 ```

+Note: `update` achieves the same result as runnning `unset` followed by `set` and `next`.